Hunger and Malnutrition

 People with cystic fibrosis have trouble absorbing nutrients because the disease affects the pancreas, an organ that normally produces chemical substances called enzymes that are necessary for digesting food.

 If you don't get enough of one specific nutrient, that's a nutritional deficiency, a form of malnutrition (although it doesn't mean you will necessarily become seriously ill).
 The most common form of nutritional deficiency in the world is iron deficiency, which can lead to anemia.
-The World Health Organization (WHO) estimates that as many as 2 billion people worldwide don't get enough nutrients, like iron, vitamin A, and zinc, in their diets.

 Who Is at Risk for Hunger and Malnutrition?

 No matter what country they live in, poor people are most likely to suffer from hunger and malnutrition.
 In poor countries, natural disasters — such as the severe droughts that African countries often experience — can contribute to malnutrition because they make it hard for people to get the food that they need.